inginerie-software-2023-2024/proiect-inginerie-software-shark-rockets/assets/sprint1_report.md

 - Status of planned items and their status
   - Marking the done items
     - As an admin, I want to delete/ban users so that I can manage the user base effectively.
-      - Scenario: Banning an user.
     - As a guest, I want to view sample map-reduce jobs so that I can understand the capabilities of Koala.
-      - Scenario: Viewing sample map-reduce jobs.
-    - As a guest, I want to submit a user account creation request so that I can benefit from the cluster's resources in the future.
-      - Scenario: Successful creation of a new account.
-      - Scenario: Registration with invalid details.
   - Marking the unsolved items, and what are you going to do with them (push to future sprint, eliminate from project, etc.)
     - Change frontend to eucalypt theme – push to next sprint
     - As a guest, I want to submit a user account creation request so that I can benefit from the cluster's resources in the future. – push to future sprints